 The polymer clay projects included here are relief sculptures that will help you see my messy process from idea to conception.
-There are artists who are neat and precise in their
+Some artists are neat and precise in their

-step-by-step instructions that help students arrive at specific results.
+step-by-step instructions.
+They help students arrive at specific results.
 I am not one of them.
 Instead, my work is frequently a process of discovery, worship and prayer.
+I can only suggest—you must then step out in faith on your own!

 Some artists offer templates and detailed design plans